mobi3006/pierreinside/jrebel.md

 JRebel not only supports hot-swapping for Java classes but also refactorings/extensions on framework-specific artifacts (spring application contexts, Hibernate mappings, Cxf, ...):

 * http://manuals.zeroturnaround.com/jrebel/misc/integrations.html

+---

+# JRebel-Remote
+JRebel not only supports IDE and application server running on the same machine.
+The IDE-JRebel-Plugin also supports remote deployments.

+In this scenario the IDE-Plugin is responsible to transfer the changed artifacts to your deplyoment-machine.
+The application server on that deployment-machine is configured to have a back-reference to the transfer folder to reload updated resources.

+Sorry, but I have never used it personally ...

+---

+# Performance
+* the application is slightly slower than without JRebel ... but in developer environments this does not really matter.
+* application startup increases by 10-30% (but you will have to restart less often)
+* JSF-xhtml reload is in realtime
+* Java-Code changes are visible within 2-15 seconds

+---

+# Conclusion
+JRebel is really worth the money if a warm-restart approach ([like Spring-Boot supports](http://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-devtools.html#using-boot-devtools-restart)) is not good enough.

+It takes only some minutes to make it running.
+It works without any requirements to your IDE ... therefore it works with EVERY IDE (you do not need the provided plugins).

+Even if you are a test-driven developer it makes sense to use JRebel

+* to identify the broken code - you often have an idea where the code is broken and use JRebel to check your assumption
+* to do rapid prototyping